 The Associate of Arts degree contains a balanced program of liberal arts education without orientation to a particular major.
 Requirements for the degree (60 semester credit hours in total) include 45 semester credits of general education courses and 15 semester credits of elective courses.
-These requirements can usually be met in two years of full-time study.
+Courses need to fulfill the goal areas as listed below.
+Students transferring in 45 credits or less will be required to take SOCS 110.
+These requirements can usually be met in two years of full-time study, and they meet the requirements of the Minnesota Transfer Curriculum.